Oreo: 20th century

 The "Oreo Biscuit" was first developed and produced by the National Biscuit Company (today known as Nabisco) in 1912 at its Chelsea, New York City factory in the present-day Chelsea Market complex, located on Ninth Avenue between 15th and 16th Streets.
-Today, this same block of Ninth Avenue is known as "Oreo Way".
+In 2002, this same block of Ninth Avenue was ceremonially named as "Oreo Way".
 The name Oreo was trademarked on March 14, 1912.
 It was launched as an imitation of the original Hydrox cookie manufactured by Sunshine company, which was introduced in 1908.

 The original design on the face of the Oreo featured a wreath around the edge of the cookie and the name "OREO" in the center.
 In the United States, they were sold for $0.25 a pound (454 g) in novelty metal canisters with clear glass tops.
 The first Oreo was sold on March 6, 1912, to a grocer in Hoboken, New Jersey.

 The Oreo Biscuit was renamed in 1921 to "Oreo Sandwich"; in 1948, the name was changed to "Oreo Crème Sandwich"; and in 1974 it became the "Oreo Chocolate Sandwich Cookie", the name that has remained to this day.
 A new design for the face of the cookie was launched in 1924; the modern-day Oreo design was developed in 1952 by William A. Turnier, incorporating the Nabisco logo.
 In 1920, a second lemon crème-filled variety of the Oreo was introduced, as an alternative to the white crème-filled variety, but this was discontinued in 1924 and the original flavor was the only version available for the next several decades.

 The modern Oreo cookie filling was developed by Nabisco's principal food scientist, Sam Porcello, who retired from Nabisco in 1993.
 Porcello held five patents directly related to his work on the Oreo; he also created a range of Oreo cookies that were covered in dark chocolate and white chocolate.
 In the early 1990s, health concerns prompted Nabisco to replace the lard in the crème filling with partially hydrogenated vegetable oil.
-Oreo cookies are popular with people that have certain dietary restrictions, such as vegans, as the crème filling does not use any animal products.
-However, there is still a risk of cross-contamination from other dairy-containing products made in the same production areas.
-In the FAQ section of the Oreo.co.uk website, on the question of whether Oreo cookies are suitable for vegans, their response is "No, OREO have milk as cross contact and therefore they are not suitable for vegans."
+This also made it possible for the bakery to become kosher-certified, a lengthy and expensive process for Nabisco.
+Similarly, Oreo cookies are popular with people that have certain dietary restrictions, such as vegans, as the crème filling does not use any animal products.
+However, there is still a risk of cross-contamination from other dairy-containing products made in the same production areas; in the FAQ section of the Oreo website, on the question of whether Oreo cookies are suitable for vegans, the response is "Many Oreo products are suitable for vegans but may include cross-contaminants of milk, so please check allergen advice."